iSatyamShukl/AppDev1_Project/GroceryStore/README.txt

 run "python Project_code/app.py"

-##Also all templates and static are in the root folder i.e. "Project_code"
+##Also all the templates and static folder are in the root directory of "Project_code"

+# {{ Manager credentials:  username-manager1  password-pass1  }}